 Lichen simplex is a chronic eczematous like reaction caused by scratching.
 This can often be brought upon by a stressful situation in one’s life.
 Long term scratching of an area leads to thickening of the skin.
 The Chinese medicine treatment aims and reducing itch and calming the mind through acupuncture and herbs.

-A number of studies in England have shown that a Chinese herbal formula is effective in treating eczema.
+A number of studies have shown that a Chinese herbal formula is effective in treating eczema.
 One double blind randomized crossover study treated 40 adults with chronic eczema with an herbal formula (in later studies, this formula is entitled Zemaphyte).
 This study concluded that the herbal formula was effective for reducing skin lesions, redness, itching, and helped the patients sleep better.
 This same formula later showed to have immune system regulatory effects.